 Information about planning departments can be found on the county or city website.
-City information is available by clicking here.
-State road building projects information is available from the Oregon Department of Transportation here.
+State road building projects information are available from the Oregon Department of Transportation.

 Location within a school district can be an important attribute of a neighborhood.
 School boundaries, however, are subject to change.
 If location within a particular school district is going to be advertised to attract buyers or justify the asking price, the seller should investigate the boundaries and the likelihood of change by contacting the school district directly.
 Oregon law provides a “just compensation” right for some Oregon property owners if a public entity enacts or enforces a land use regulation that has the effect of reducing the value of the property.
 Sellers who believe the value of their property is affected by Oregon’s property compensation laws are advised to seek the counsel of appraisers, attorneys or other land use professionals.